lenskikh/tkeasy/README.md

 Icon of a window<br />
 config(icon="icon.ico")<br /><br />

 Border of a window.
-If you don't specify False, it will default to the standard window border width.<br />
+If you don't specify "False", it will default to the standard window border width.<br />
 config(border = "False")

 ```python